martimy/firewall_policy_analyzer/README.md

 where:

-- protocol: is a TCP/IP protocol
+- protocol: is one of the following: 'IP', 'ICMP', 'TCP', or 'UDP'.
-- src/dest: is the source/destination IPv4 addresses
+- src/dest: is the source/destination IPv4 addresses.
+Acceptable formats are: 'x.x.x.x' for hosts, 'x.x.x.x/x' for networks, '0.0.0.0/0', or 'ANY'.
-- s_port/d_port: is the source/destination port numbers
+- s_port/d_port: is the source/destination port numbers or 'ANY'.
-- action: either ACCEPT or DENY
+- action: either 'ACCEPT' or 'DENY'.

 1. Upload the rules .csv file.